aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/barcodes-using-swisspost-parcel-symbology/_index.md

 - [International Mail](/barcode/net/barcodes-using-swisspost-parcel-symbology/)

 {{% /alert %}}
-### **SwissPost Parcel Symbology**
+## **SwissPost Parcel Symbology**
-Generation and recognition modules auto detect which type used, so user don’t need to set this type and there is no property for that.
+Generation and recognition modules auto-detect which type used, so users don’t need to set this type and there is no property for that.

 1. Additional Service: Four digits with defined allowed values: 0327, 0322, 0340, 0341, 0610, 1007 and 2512.
 1. Domestic Mail: 18 digits long.
 It must start with 98.
 1. International Mail: Format: RXxxxxxxxxxCH.
 X - upper case letter, x - digit, the last x is a checksum.
-The checksum is internal, always exists and does not depend on our checksum properties, but is validated during recognition.
+The checksum is internal, always exists, and does not depend on our checksum properties, but is validated during recognition.

 Important points: